 “Huh?”
-Adam turned towards Faith, confused at what she meant.
+Adam turned toward Faith, confused at what she meant.

 “The hero.
 You’ve always been like one…”

 Adam rustled his hair a little bit.
 “I mean, I’m not too sure about that.”
-Adam set the pictures down and looked ahead towards the floor.
+Adam set the pictures down and looked ahead toward the floor.